SATELLITE COMMUNICATIONS FUNDAMENTALS - 2023/4

 Module code: EEEM031

 Module purpose: Satellite communications are an important component of modern telecommunication systems.
-This course provides the student with an overall understanding of satellite communication systems, technologies and techniques and equips him/her with the design tools to enter employment in the sector.
+This module provides the student with an overall understanding of satellite communication systems, technologies and techniques and equips him/her with the design tools to enter employment in the sector.

 Number of Credits: 15